 Used when azoospermia is present to differentiate between:

-• Obstructive Azoospermia (sperm is produced but blocked).
+Obstructive Azoospermia (sperm is produced but blocked).

-• Non-Obstructive Azoospermia (sperm is not produced).
+Non-Obstructive Azoospermia (sperm is not produced).

-7. Conclusion: The Importance of Early Testing
+6. Conclusion: The Importance of Tests For Male Infertility

 Semen analysis is the first step in male fertility testing.
+Hormonal and genetic tests help diagnose underlying conditions.
+Imaging and advanced sperm tests provide additional insights.

 Men experiencing infertility should undergo a comprehensive evaluation to identify and treat potential causes early.
 Early diagnosis increases the chances of successful treatment and conception.